serokell/blog-posts/existential-vs-universal-quantification/article.md

 In logic, there are two common quantifiers: the universal quantifier and the existential quantifier.
 You might recognize them as $\forall$ (for all) and $\exists$ (there exists).

-They are relevant to Haskellers as well, since both universal and existential quantification is possible in Haskell.
+They are relevant to Haskellers as well, since both universal and existential quantification are possible in Haskell.

 In this article, we'll cover both types of quantification.